 Biden-Harris Administration Student Debt Relief

 The White House announced on August 24, 2022, that federal student loan debt-cancellation is being provided for loans held by the U.S. Department of Education (ED).
 Pell Grant recipients may receive up to $20,000 in debt-cancellation and non-Pell Grant recipients may be awarded up to $10,000.
+Please visit our debt relief plan page for more information about this program and to get answers to commonly asked questions.

 We are not currently processing refund requests related to this announcement to prevent potential negative consequences that may result from refunds such as delinquency, negative credit reporting, interest accrual and capitalization from using a forbearance, etc.